next-book/dev-book/content/brute-neighbors.md

 For numbers and for carnage it was an Austerlitz or Dresden.
 Concord Fight!
 Two killed on the patriots’ side, and Luther Blanchard wounded!
-Why here every ant was a Buttrick⁠—“Fire! for God’s sake fire!”⁠—and thousands shared the fate of Davis and Hosmer.
+Why here every ant was a Buttrick—“Fire! for God’s sake fire!”—and thousands shared the fate of Davis and Hosmer.
 There was not one hireling there.
 I have no doubt that it was a principle they fought for, as much as our ancestors, and not to avoid a threepenny tax on their tea; and the results of this battle will be as important and memorable to those whom it concerns as those of the battle of Bunker Hill, at least.</p>
 <p>I took up the chip on which the three I have particularly described were struggling, carried it into my house, and placed it under a tumbler on my windowsill, in order to see the issue.